 The entire TTC bus fleet is accessible with low-floor, ramp-equipped, kneeling buses.
 All buses include 2 mobility device positions and priority seating for customers with disabilities, seniors, and pregnant women.

-Number of new low-floor accessible streetcars in service on the 510 Spadina, 509 Harbourfront and 514 Cherry routes at year-end 2016.
+Number of new low-floor accessible streetcars in service on the 510 Spadina, 509 Harbourfront and 514 Cherry, 512 St Clair and 504 King routes at year-end 2017.

 Number of accessible subway stations, which are equipped with elevators that make travel easier for people using wheelchairs, scooters, walkers, other mobility devices or baby strollers.
 These stations are:

-- Line 1 Yonge-University: Downsview, Lawrence West, Eglinton West, St George, Queen’s Park, Osgoode, St Andrew, Union, Queen, Dundas, Bloor-Yonge, St Clair, Davisville, Eglinton, York Mills, Sheppard-Yonge, North York Centre, Finch
+- Line 1 Yonge-University: Vaughan Metropolitan Centre, Highway 407, Pioneer Village, York University, Finch West, Downsview Park, Sheppard West, Lawrence West, Eglinton West, St Clair West, St George, Queen’s Park, Osgoode, St Andrew, Union, Queen, Dundas, Bloor-Yonge, St Clair, Davisville, Eglinton, York Mills, Sheppard-Yonge, North York Centre, Finch

-- Line 2 Bloor-Danforth: Kipling, Jane, Dundas West, Dufferin, Ossington, Bathurst, Spadina, St George, Bloor-Yonge, Broadview, Pape, Main Street, Victoria Park, Kennedy
+- Line 2 Bloor-Danforth: Kipling, Jane, Dundas West, Dufferin, Ossington, Bathurst, Spadina, St George, Bloor-Yonge, Broadview, Pape, Coxwell, Woodbine, Main Street, Victoria Park, Kennedy

 - Line 3 Scarborough: Kennedy, Scarborough Centre